TheGreatOneNamedZach/EGR103-WaterSample/README.txt

     * The "Wildzach" script contains Zachary's EGR 101 final project.
         It has working code for processing and manipulating images and is used as the framework for the vision system.
+    * The "AppForArduinoLML" app contains a working example of how to use the pieces and parts of a MATLAB app.
-    * The "ImageProcessingExample" shows a working example of how to use bounding boxes and image recognition.
+    * The "ImageProcessingExample" script shows a working example of how to use bounding boxes and image recognition.
     * The "Cyan_Pink_Stickers" image is for the "ImageProcessingExample" script.
+    * The "ColdHot" image is for the "AppForArduinoLML" app.
     * The "WaterDrop" image is for the "waterSamplerGUI" app.
     * The "secrets" text file contains any secrets used. (local file)